Government races to reassure US that banking system is safe

 “We need to have humility and conduct a careful and thorough review of how we supervised and regulated this firm, and what we should learn from this experience,” said Michael Barr, the Fed’s vice chair for supervision, who will lead the effort.

 Regulators closed the bank Friday after depositors rushed to withdraw their funds all at once.
 The only larger failure in U.S. banking history was the 2008 collapse of Washington Mutual.
-New York-based Signature Bank also collapsed in the third-largest failure in the U.S.
+New York-based Signature Bank was seized by regulators late Sunday in third-largest failure in the U.S.

 In both cases, the government agreed to cover deposits, even those that exceeded the federally insured limit of $250,000.

 Despite the message from the White House, investors broadly dumped shares in bank stocks.
-Shares of First Republic Bank plunged more than 70% even after the bank said it was taking emergency funding from the Federal Reserve and additional money from JPMorgan Chase.
+Shares of First Republic Bank closed down more than 60% even after the bank said it was taking emergency funding from the Federal Reserve and additional money from JPMorgan Chase.

-First Republic wasn't alone.
-Shares of well-known franchises like Charles Schwab, Fifth Third Bank, Truist, Comercia and Ally Financial all fell sharply.
+Shares in KeyCorp and Comerica plunged by nearly a third.
+The stock of well-known franchises such as Charles Schwab, Fifth Third Bank, Truist and Huntington Bancshares all dropped by double digits.

 The selloff happened in part because the country woke up to a new banking system and investors had to find the winners and losers, banking experts said.